-Not-the-Target provides individual counseling servies and turn-key anti-bullying programs for students, parents and educators to create a positive community of empathetic and attuned advocates.
+We provide individual counseling services and turn-key anti-bullying programs for schools, students, parents and therapists to create a community of empathetic and attuned advocates.

 - Recognize and respond to peer-aggression (bullying)